BvChung/Forecast-On-The-Go/README.md

 What it does
 ---

-* Whenever a user searches a location ForecastontheGo provides up to date information about today's weather conditions and weekly forecast.
+* Whenever a user searches a location ForecastontheGo provides up to date information about today's weather conditions and weekly forecast
 * Users can search for any location globally
+* Weather icons are displayed based on the weather of each day to provide a quick summary of what type of weather a user can expect
-* Weather data was extracted and rendered using the weather api from [Open Weather](https://openweathermap.org/api).
+* Weather data was extracted and rendered using the weather api from [Open Weather](https://openweathermap.org/api)

 Why it was built